Instos embrace risk as US equity allocations reach 16-year high

 According to State Street, this was funded by a 20 basis point fall in allocations to cash and a larger 80 basis point fall in holdings of fixed income securities.

-Michael Metcalfe, head of macro strategy at State Street Global Markets, said that investors’ equity allocations indicate that, while there are plenty of uncertainties about growth, policy and politics in the coming year, investors’ conviction in a US-led equity market rally is “unflinching”.
+Michael Metcalfe, head of macro strategy at State Street Global Markets, said investors’ equity allocations indicate that, while there are plenty of uncertainties about growth, policy and politics in the coming year, investors’ conviction in a US-led equity market rally is “unflinching”.

 “Not only is the overweight in equities high historically, it is also concentrated,” Metcalfe added.